 Hey there, what have you been up to?
 I’ve been playing around, trying to master the jigsaw.
-And since it’s almost Easter, I thought I’d try and make something, using my jigsaw, that celebrates a special animal that forms such a central part of the Easter story – the little donkey that carried Jesus into Jerusalem on Palm Sunday.
-Don’t you just love donkeys?
+And since it’s almost Easter, I thought I’d make something, using my jigsaw, that celebrates a special animal.
+The little donkey that carried Jesus into Jerusalem on Plam Sunday.
+He’s so central to the story and often forgotten.
+Plus I love donkeys.
 They’re so sweet with those big ears and gentle eyes that look right into your soul.
-Think Eyeore and Shrek’s hilarious companion, Donkey or this little cutie here.
+Think Eyeore and Shrek’s hilarious companion, Donkey, or this little cutie here.

 …which I traced onto a piece of scaffolding plank before using the jigsaw to cut her out.

 We have a Bosch 700E, which is an awesome little tool.
 It’s lightweight and really easy to control.
+I would love to buy a cordless jigsaw, but they’re out of my price range, for now.
+And anyway, the Bosch still works.
 It does vibrate a little when it’s on, but I figured that’s a good thing.
-It helps with my flabby, underarm workouts 😉 Here’s the thing about a jigsaw though.
+It helps with my flabby, underarm workouts 😉 Here’s the thing about a jigsaw, though.
 The blade goes up and down, kinda like a woodpecker on steroids and it’s loud.
-So make sure you put those ear muffs on and wear safety goggles.
-And if you have long hair like I do, tie it up and don’t forget to remove all your jewelry.
+So make sure you put those earmuffs on and wear safety goggles.
+And if you have long hair like I do, tie it up, and don’t forget to remove all your jewelry.

 Image sourced from toolshop.co.uk